 Allowance is just as much of a rite of passage for the parents dishing it out as it is for the kid receiving it.
-Not only does it mean that children will taste the freedom that comes with spending their own money, but giving an allowance is also a great way to teach hands-on financial literacy, responsibility, and money management.
+Not only does it mean that children will taste the freedom that comes with spending their own money, but giving an allowance is also a great way to teach hands-on financial literacy, life skills, responsibility, and money management.
 It’s a pretty big milestone.

 How much you give and whether you give a weekly allowance or a monthly allowance will vary from family to family, by budget, and by age.
 Allowance and chores often go hand in hand and may hit the sweet spot for tweens and teens as a way to make money.
 Just like a job, the more hours they put in, the greater the earnings.